SoleeChoi/electron-react-boilerplate/README.md

 [ ![alt text](https://img.shields.io/badge/hoist--non--react--statics-v3.1.0-lightgrey.svg?longCache=true&style=flat-square) ](https://github.com/mridgway/hoist-non-react-statics)
 [ ![alt text](https://img.shields.io/badge/prop--types-v15.6.2-333333.svg?longCache=true&style=flat-square) ](https://github.com/facebook/prop-types)

 This module is `electron-react-boilerplate` with [redux-saga](https://github.com/redux-saga/redux-saga), not redux-thunk.
-All codes related to redux-saga is based on [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).
-So every process like install, runn, packaging is all same as [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
+All the codes related to redux-saga are based on [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).
+So every process like install, run, packaging is equal to [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
+I changed the example to the one coded with redux-saga.
+You can check it out!

 ## Install